 By following these proper storage methods, you can ensure the safety and quality of cooked chicken, reducing the risk of foodborne illnesses.

-See also How to cook potatoes without oil
+See also How long to cook rotel dip in crock pot

 Signs of Spoilage